shnam7/sass-wdk/README.md

 pnpm run dev
 ```

-If changing \*.scss test file doesnot trigger test rerun, then press 'a' in the jest watch mode.
+If changing \*.scss test file does not trigger test rerun, then press 'a' in the jest watch mode.

 ## Credits